 Support Jobs for Actors: 10 Great Ideas

 At times during your acting career, you may find it necessary to supplement your acting income with other work.
 The search for support jobs for actors can be just as important as the search for acting opportunities.
-Rather than lamenting the fact that you are taking on non-acting work, I suggest that you look at this as an opportunity to grow and learn new skills — and even as a chance to apply your acting skills in unexpected environments!
+Rather than lamenting the fact that you are taking on non-acting work, I suggest that you look at this as an opportunity to grow and learn new skills.
+Look at it as a chance to apply your acting skills in unexpected environments!
 What’s most important is that you find work that you actually enjoy doing.
 Don’t limit yourself.
 Get creative.
 What do you love doing besides acting?
 What special skills do you have as an actor that would apply to other environments (communication skills, improvisation skills, working with kids, etc.)?
 Make a list of all of your talents and skills; chances are, you have more skills than you think you do.

 Actors tend to have excellent communication skills and a delightfully engaging way of delivering information.
 This makes actors great teachers!
 Many actors excel as classroom substitute teachers in schools and as part-time teaching artists in drama and musical theatre programs.
 Do some research regarding summer youth camps, after school programs, and local drama programs.
 Even though you must always use Craigslist with caution, there are actually some great teaching jobs for actors listed on Craigslist.
 Of course, do your research.
 Ask around about anything you find online to make sure it is legitimate!